jsummers/deark/readme.md

 The main Deark license does not necessarily apply to the code in the "foreign" subdirectory.
 Each file there may have its own licensing terms.

-By necessity, Deark contains knowledge about how to decode various file formats.
+By necessity, Deark contains knowledge about how to decode various third-party file formats.
 This knowledge includes data structures, algorithms, tables, color palettes, etc. The author(s) of Deark make no intellectual property claims to this essential knowledge, but they cannot guarantee that no one else will attempt to do so.

 Deark contains at least one bitmapped font, which has been reported to be in the public domain.